daultonb/TextAnalyzer/README.md

 ## 0: Updates/ What's New
 ---
+### Update - Version 3.3 - Jan 10th, 2020:
+Fixed issue with using capitalized keywords.
+All word comparisons are made in lowercase.

 ### Update - Version 3.2 - Jan 9th, 2020:
 Improved documentation, added images and removed redundant files from directories.
 Changes to dialogues to reflect use of .csv files instead of .txt files for reading text.
 Created executable but file is 41MB (in zip file) and GitHub's upload limit is 25MB, so  am unable to upload.
 Program should be ready for testing.